marigold-dev/training-dapp-4/README.md

 ## Alternative : Composability

 Managing a monolithic smartcontract like a microservice can reduce the problem, on the other side it increase complexity and application lifecycle on OPS side

+## Final thought : New Proposition for TZIP-18

+Copy Hyperledger Fabrix migration feature.

+Call contract "ALIAS" with "VERSION" from "ADMIN address", protocol knows where is the address of the code version to call, like protocol is having an indexer of similar contract from same Admin and is able to execute the good SOURCE CODE.
+When migration is asked : tezos-client migrate contract MY_CONTRACT to version VERSION_X.Y.Z etc ...
+OR
+use the global table .. ? registred there the last HASH version of deplyed contracts ? ... ?
+Who can update this table ???

 # :palm_tree: Conclusion :sun_with_face: